Letting go of a poor performer can be the hardest decision you have ever made

 6. Give formal notice in writing

-You might simply want to give formal notice, in writing, of their dismissal.
+You might want to give formal notice, in writing, of their dismissal.
 They can then work out their notice.
-You may ask them to leave immediately, and pay them in lieu of notice, but generally only if such a provision is made in the contract of employment.
+You may ask them to leave immediately, and pay them instead of notice, but generally only if such a provision is made in the contract of employment.

 Terminating someone’s employment is a daunting task, and certainly not one which should be taken lightly.
 However, sometimes it is necessary because the consequences of inappropriately continuing employment can have far-reaching effects on your business and your team.

 - About the Author